mixpanel/docs/docs/Tracking/how-tos/debugging.md

 ## Debugging with Events

-Events is a real-time tool that helps you confirm that your events are arriving to your Mixpanel project, so you can troubleshoot your Mixpanel setup quickly.
+Use Events to confirm that events are arriving to your Mixpanel project, so you can troubleshoot your Mixpanel setup quickly.
 With Events, you can see a feed of events along with all of their properties coming into Mixpanel to validate that they are being sent in the expected format.

 To validate that events are being triggered correctly, we recommend that you search/filter Events for your own activity.
 You can search or filter Events to find a specific event using any information you know is available in the event's raw payload.